It’s World Pi Day! And I’m sharing a Mini Pi Day Unit Study with you.

 Pi Explained

 This graphic shows a visual representation of Pi.
-Imagine if you will a wheel that has wet paint surrounding the circumference.
+Imagine, a wheel that has wet paint surrounding the circumference.
 When it is rolled the paint is left behind.
 From the center of the wheel to the length of the circumference you can see that Pi is equal to apx.
 3.14.

 A visual representation of pi.
 (Image credit: Available at Wikipedia – Author John Reid Creative Commons).

 Khan Academy is more than just math videos.
 It is a complete math curriculum covering basic elementary math through advanced level high school math.
 In addition, Khan Academy, offers curriculum covering these topics.
 Science, Technology, Arts and Computing.
-We also use KA so Young Man can learn programming.
+We also use KA so our young man can learn programming.

 5 Fun Facts about Pi